olderdissen/geo-api/README.md

 ## configuration

-apache need some extra configuration. mod_alias need to be enabled. some alias definition need to be made:
+apache need some extra configuration. **mod_alias** need to be enabled. some alias definition need to be made in apache configuration:

 ```
 <IfModule mod_alias.c>